 Credits and storage

-There are two types of storage that consume credits: feature storage and file storage.
+There are three types of storage that consume credits: feature storage, imagery storage, and file storage.
 Feature storage is specific to feature layers hosted in ArcGIS Online, while file storage includes other types of layers and files, including attachments in your hosted feature layers.
-For specific examples of what constitutes each type of storage and their credit consumption rates, see Credits by capability.
+Imagery storage is specific to imagery layers hosted in ArcGIS Online.
+For specific examples of what constitutes each type of storage and their credit consumption rates, see Credits by capability below.
+Some feature layer settings, including Enable Sync and Keep track of created and updated features, can increase the feature storage size over time.
+Optimized hosted feature layers also use additional storage space.

-You can see the specific storage of all hosted feature layers for your organization in the feature storage report by clicking Database storage under Storage Type in the report and clicking View item details.
-This helps you see the amount of storage each feature layer is using in a single view.
+You can see the specific storage of all hosted feature layers for your organization in the feature storage report by selecting Database storage under Storage Type in the report and clicking View item details.
+This shows you the amount of storage each feature layer is using in a single view.

 Get more credits